-Zooplankton was sampled on all trawl stations with WP2 200 μm zooplankton net.
-In total 43 stations.
+Zooplankton was sampled on all trawl stations with WP2 200 μ m zooplankton net.
+In total 41 stations.
 The main zooplankton throughout the survey area was probably Calanus finmarchicus, which is the main food source for mackerel and herring during summer.
-Some small hyperiid amphipods (Themisto sp.) and euphausiids were also among the zooplankton species caught.
-The abundance was highest along the Faroe-Iceland ridge and east of the Faroe Islands (Figure 7).
+The abundance was generally quite uniform except from lower abundances in the southwestern part of the survey area (Figure 7).